 St. Michael and All Angels, Great Badminton is a spectacular venue for your wedding.
 Experience the grandeur of a ducal church, with the history, the monuments and the standard flying above the Chancel step, which will give you a day you will never forget.
 You will leave the church into the beautiful South Garden.

-For more details about how to book the church for your wedding and what you can expect for your wedding day in St. Michael and All Angels, Great Badminton, please contact the Priest-in-Charge through the Badminton Benefice’s website.
+For more details about how to book the church for your wedding and what you can expect for your wedding day in St. Michael and All Angels, Great Badminton, please contact us.